Congressional Redistricting

 Overview

 Congressional redistricting is the process by which states redraw electoral district boundaries that determine representation in the US House of Representatives.
-The Constitution, federal law, and court rulings require districts to have roughly equal populations, be geographically contiguous, and avoid discrimination against racial or language minorities.
+The Constitution, federal law, and court rulings require districts to have roughly equal populations, avoid discrimination against racial or language minorities, and, in most states, be geographically contiguous.
 For most of American history, redistricting has followed a predictable cycle, occurring every 10 years after the census.

 1440 Findings